pQbas/seedling-net/README.md

 ### To-do:

+- [ ] Upload the weights of the models to google drive and create the bash file to download them
 - [ ] Create a notebook to automate the training of the object detection model.
 - [ ] Order the dataset used to train Yolov7
-- [ ] Upload the weights of the models